Fisher is not a newbie when it comes to the metal detector business.

 This detector has nine segments of Target ID that run using both visual and numerical signals.
 Different materials are placed in categories per signal such that when the detector indicates a category, there’s a high probability that it has detected that particular item.

 Visual signals are supported with four tone identification capabilities.
 A significant improvement of the Fisher F44 is its Ground Grab feature.
-This feature helps you consider the soil’s mineralization where you’re hunting to reduce interference to the barest minimum while detecting.
+This feature helps you consider the soil’s mineralization where you’re hunting to reduce interference to the barest minimum while detecting, making it the best Fisher metal detector.

 You can check our detailed Fisher F44 review here.